PUBLIC NUISANCE

 Special damage and the right to take proceedings

-In cases where serious pollution has affected all members of the public equally, only the Attorney-General has a right to sue (Hickey, 1970).
+In cases where all members of the public are equally, then only the Attorney-General has a right to take civil proceedings, but presumably only if an offence can be identified (Hickey, 1970).
 However, a highway authority has the right to take proceedings by virtue of s.130, Highways Act 1980 where proceedings will protect the public’s rights, and a local authority may initiate a claim in its own name where it considers it expedient to do so for the protection of the interests of the inhabitants of the area (see s.222, Local Government Act 1972).

 Are public and private nuisance mutually exclusive?